 11. San Francisco, California

 San Francisco is also an excellent location for some education in fine arts: take your son to the San Francisco Museum of Modern Art, which houses some of the most recognizable artworks from the last century.
-The city also has some great opportunities to see live theater or live music.
+The city also has great opportunities to see live theater or live music.

 For more ideas on what to do on a father-son trip in San Francisco, check out these tickets to the California Academy of Sciences.
-If you need some inspiration on where to stay, here are the latest deals on hotels in the city, like the Fairmont San Francisco.
+If you need inspiration on where to stay, here are the latest deals on hotels in the city, like the Fairmont San Francisco.

 12. Austin, Texas